mattBrzezinski/JuliaCloud-AWS-State/README.md

 - Should we attempt to automate the creation of unit tests as well?
     - I would argue no, and that these should be created by hand.
     - It would be tedious, however it will give us the backing that the generated code is correct.
+    - It would also be complex to know pre-requisites for certain operations
+        - i.e. To add a SecurityGroup to an EC2 Instance you'd first need an Instance in a VPC
 - Do we go all in on GitHub Actions?
     - We can replace TravisCI (what is currently used) to run tests
+    - How do we deal with `bors`?
     - Quick overview I found between the two, [link](https://github.com/datamade/how-to/issues/36#issuecomment-531406762)
 - Which Julia JSON package should we be using?
+  - Prototype reading JSON for an AWS Service API and compare the performance
   - What are the pros/cons of each of them?
   - [List of Julia JSON packages](https://github.com/search?l=Julia&q=json.jl&type=Repositories)
 - Should we move away from using [XMLDict.jl](https://github.com/JuliaCloud/AWSCore.jl/issues/105)?
     - It's very very convenient to use
 - How should optional parameters be passed in?
     - As a Dictionary?
 Raw `XML` for `Rest-XML` calls?
 Both?
+    - LittleDict?

 ## Appendix